NATIONAL BIRD DAY

 According to Born Free USA, nearly 12 percent of the world’s almost 10,000 bird species are in danger of extinction.

-Join over half a million avian admirers celebrate National Bird Day through a bevy of activities.
+Join over half a million avian admirers celebrating National Bird Day through a bevy of activities.

 - studying birds